 (2) Unless otherwise determined by ordinary resolution, the number of directors (other than alternate directors) shall not be subject to any maximum.
 If and for so long as there is a sole director, he may exercise all the powers and authorities vested in the directors by these Articles.
 Termination of director's appointment 22.
-A person ceases to be a director as soon as- (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law; (b) a bankruptcy order is made against that person; (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; (e) [paragraph omitted pursuant to The Mental Health (Discrimination) Act 2013]; (f) notification is received by the company from the director that the director is resigning from office as director, and such resignation has taken effect in accordance with its terms.
+A person ceases to be a director as soon as- (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law; (b) a bankruptcy order is made against that person; (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have; (f) notification is received by the company from the director that the director is resigning from office as director, and such resignation has taken effect in accordance with its terms.
 Directors' remuneration 23.-(1) Directors may undertake any services for the company that the directors decide.
 (2) Directors are entitled to such remuneration as the directors determine- (a) for their services to the company as directors, and (b) for any other service which they undertake for the company.